moabdelwahab6611/LED_PROJECT/README.md

 # LED Project

 ### Description :
-Project in c programming language to turn on, off and toggle 8 yellow leds and user can adjust how many leds can turn on, turn off, toggle as he or she desire from application.c the main c source file.
+Project in c programming language to turn on, off and toggle 8 yellow led and user can adjust how many led can turn on, turn off, toggle as he or she desire from application.c the main c source file.

 ### Requirements :
-To build, compile and run this project successfully you need to use MPLAB X IDE with XC8 compiler, PIC18F4620 8-Bit Micro-conroller, pickit3m  and 8 leds.
+To build, compile and run this project successfully you need to use MPLAB X IDE with XC8 compiler, PIC18F4620 8-Bit Micro-conroller, pickit3m  and 8 led.

 ### Tools & Equipments Used :
 1 - MPLAB X IDE